 Starting in late August, for example, all customers will be able to:

 Talk to your team.
 Get a sense of what your team’s health insurance priorities are and their perception of your current health insurance offering.
-To make it easy, use our template for How to Evaluate Your Current Health Insurance Offering.
+To make it easy, use our Employee Health Insurance Evaluation Template.

 Create a plan of action.
 Use the information you’ve gathered around your team’s needs and what other companies like you are doing to determine this year’s priorities.
 Use our Guide to Building the Right Health Insurance Offering for Your Team to help you choose which types of plans will fit with your team’s coverage needs and your company’s budget.